vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 - To realise our vision of reaching tier-3 & tier-4 towns, it was critical to move away from traditional forms of ecommerce.
 - Facilitated ideation workshops with Product, Eng. & Business stakeholders.
 - Led the design team to ideate, inform and execute our strategy.
-- Directed the team to bring a unique visual aesthetic through art direction.
 - Prototyped the experience to establish shared understanding.
 - Significant increase in engagement and conversion, post 3 months of launch.
 - One of the projects that I'm very proud of.